Updated May 2023

 Getting to Treasure Island is as easy as boarding the bus.
 MUNI’s #108 bus leaves every 15 minutes from downtown San Francisco, and will zip you across the new Bay Bridge and over to Treasure Island in a matter of minutes.

-Sure, it’ll only take you two hours to get to Sacramento from San Francisco, but even so, you’ll want to set aside more than one day for California’s State Capital.
+Sure, it’ll only take you two hours to get to Sacramento from San Francisco, but even so, you may want to set aside more than one day for California’s State Capital.
 Check into HI Sacramento and spend a night in a Victorian mansion, spot some street art on a stroll around town, taste the famous local produce at dozens of certified farmers’ markets, eat your way through local restaurants, and earn some indie cred at the city’s niche nightspots.

 The Megabus picks up in downtown San Francisco and will get you to Sacramento in about two hours.
-Book your ticket in advance to get the best deal (tickets go for as little as $1 each way – that’s half the cost of a city bus ride in San Francisco).
+Book your ticket in advance to get the best deal (tickets go for as little as $1 each way – that’s less than the cost of a city bus ride in San Francisco).
 The Megabus will drop you off a short walk from the University/65th Light Rail Station, where you can grab a Gold Line train to the 8th and H Street station.
 The hostel’s just a few blocks away at H and 10th Streets.